pksingh21/lr0-implementation/ReadMe.md

 # LR(0) Parser Generator
 ##Prateek Kumar Singh 20CS01003
-This is a Python implementation of an LR (LR(0)) parser generator.
+This is a Python implementation of an LR(0) parser generator.
 The parser generator is implemented using a set of Python modules and classes.
 It allows you to generate parsing tables for SLR parsing and perform parsing using those tables.

 ## How to Use